davidkirwan/ardtweeno/tech-demo/README.md

     bundle install

-To launch on port 5000 simply
+Edit the YAML file _config.yaml_ to match the correct network settings for the Ardtweeno Gateway then to launch on port 5000 simply run:

     foreman start -p 5000